rajabishek/begin/readme.md

 ## Credits
 Begin is built on the shoulder of the giants.
 My sincere thanks go to:
 * Evan You for the awesome Vue
-* Taylor Otwell and Graham Campbell for their work on the rocksolid Lumen
+* Taylor Otwell and Graham Campbell for their work on Laravel and Lumen
 * Jeffrey Way for Laravel Elixir and the amazing Vue series on Laracasts
+* Sean Tymon for the awesome JSON Web Token Authentication package for Laravel & Lumen
 * The authors of all JavaScript and PHP packages used in the project – I’ve literally got the best of both worlds.